hms-dbmi/GIC-ontology/README.md

-The instructions below describe how to map data and load phenotypic data for GIC using the GIC ACT ontology.
+The instructions below describe how to map and load phenotypic data for GIC using the GIC ACT ontology.
 There two options to load the phenotypic data:
 <p>Upload data using CSV
 <p>Upload data using RDBMS